I felt bad when I was called 'Mr.Man'

-Hirsutism: Chinube's journey to embracing excessive hair growth from PCOS
+Hirsutism: Chidube's journey to embracing excessive hair growth from PCOS

-Nineteen-year-old Chinube has a condition called hirsutism, which causes women to have thick, dark hair on their face, neck, chest or lower back.
+Nineteen-year-old Chidube Nwaonicha-Emegha has a condition called hirsutism, which causes women to have thick, dark hair on their face, neck, chest or lower back.

-Hirsutism can be caused by a number of disorders - in Chinube's case, polycystic ovary syndrome (PCOS).
+Hirsutism can be caused by a number of disorders - in Chidube's case, polycystic ovary syndrome (PCOS).

 But often, it occurs with no identifiable cause, and generally isn’t considered preventable, according to the Mayo Clinic.

-Chinube uses her social media platform to raise awareness about her condition and encourages others to be proud to be unique.
+Chidube uses her social media platform to raise awareness about her condition and encourages others to be proud to be unique.

 Produced and edited by Saidata Sesay